-She was buried in Laurel Grove Cemetery first.
-She was re-interred at Bonaventure Cemetery on the bluff and at the time no other monuments existed in the family plot.
+She was re-interred at Bonaventure Cemetery on the bluff.
+At the time no other monuments existed in the family plot.
 Her father’s monument came many years later, after he died in 1896.
-In old pictures, you can see how the family plot was sectioned off into four squares with a path separating each.
-Again, despite what some tour guides will dramatize, there is no symbolic meaning whatsoever of Corinne having her back to Heaven’s Gate as her father’s monument didn’t even exist when she was interred.
+Old pictures reveal the family plot was sectioned off into four squares with a path separating each.
+Some tour guides will dramatize, but there is no symbolic meaning whatsoever of Corinne having her back to Heaven’s Gate.
+Her father’s monument didn’t even exist when she was interred.
 It just happens to be the installation of his monument in juxtaposition to her monument.
 There’s no meaning to read into.

 What draws people to Corinne is the beauty of her lifelike sculpture and the powerful sadness depicted within.
-This is a reflection of deep mourning from a very happy and close-knit family: how her young life at 31 years old, engaged to be married, was cut short.
+This is a reflection of deep mourning from a very happy and close-knit family.
 The fallen crown of flowers from the outstretched hand, the upward looking eyes, her kneeling below the cross—this moment frozen in time.

 Article written by Michael Karpovage with photos by Andrea Six.